Wakashimazu Mutsuo: Retirement from sumo

 After his retirement Wakashimazu set up his own training stable, Matsugane, early in 1990.
 The retirement of Harunoyama in November 2006 left the stable with no wrestlers in the top two divisions.
 He finally produced another sekitori in March 2010 when Matsutani (now Shōhōzan) was promoted to jūryō.
 In 2014 he switched his toshiyori or elder name to a more prestigious one, Nishonoseki, and renamed his stable accordingly.

 In September 2010 he was demoted in the Sumo Association's hierarchy after he accepted lodgings in Osaka for the Haru tournament the previous March from a company president connected to gangsters.
 In addition, two of his wrestlers, Matsutani and the sandanme ranked Wakarikido, were suspended for two tournaments for illegal betting on baseball.
 However, he joined the Board of Directors in 2014, and was re-elected in 2016.
 Also in 2016 he became head of the judging department.

 In October 2017 he was injured in a fall from his bicycle in Funabashi, Chiba, and underwent emergency surgery for a cerebral contusion.
 He stepped down from his judging duties and did not run for re-election to the Sumo Association board in 2018.

 In December 2021, as he was approaching the mandatory retirement age of 65, he stood down as head coach of his stable, which was transferred to one of his coaches, the former maegashira Tamanoshima, and renamed Hanaregoma stable.
-He swapped elder names with the former yokozuna Kisenosato, and became Araiso Oyakata.
-He is staying with the Sumo Association for a further five years as a consultant.
+He swapped elder names with the former yokozuna Kisenosato, and became Araiso-oyakata.
+He was planning to stay with the Sumo Association for a further five years as a consultant, but in July 2023, it was announced that he was retiring definitively, as he wished to retire before his 70th birthday, transferring the Araiso name to former sekiwake Kotoyūki.